5daigle/react-basics/README.md

 1. `npm view @5daigle/react-basics version` or pluralise `version(s)` to get a list of all versions available.
 2. `npm install @5daigle/react-basics@VERSION_NUMBER`

+Peer dependencies
+* DO NOT ADD REACT into the peer deps, or storybook won't work.
+* Typescript is not needed as a peer dep.

 Sources:
 * Create a TypeScript React library: